 Although the nature of the payments (whether being sufficiently related to business activities or not) should be decided on a case-by-case basis, then the law provides some examples of types of costs which are always taxable – we will discuss this in more detail below.

-Therefore, to summarise: when making a payment from your Estonian company, first understand whether it is business-related or not.
+Therefore, when making a payment from your Estonian company, first understand whether it is business-related or not.
 If it is not related to your company’s business, you must pay 20/80 CIT on the net expense and declare the payment in the monthly CIT return of the company in the month following the payment.
-Sometimes the cost may also be a fringe benefit meaning that social tax of 33% should also be paid.
+Sometimes the cost may also be a fringe benefit meaning that a social tax of 33% should also be paid.

 But let's see more in detail.